For:

 The programme

-This fully-funded programme will provide tailored immersion opportunities to work alongside some of England’s leading trust CEOs, access to expert coaching, live conferences and self-studies.
-It will support participants to excel in their role as CEO, consider potential for growth, and develop their role as a system architect.
+This trust-funded development programme will provide tailored immersion opportunities to work alongside some of England’s leading trust CEOs, access to peer mentors, live conferences and self-studies.
+It will support the Fellows to excel in their role as CEO, consider potential for growth, and develop their role as a system architect.

-Immersion: Participants will engage in tailored immersive experiences alongside a leading trust CEO.
-The three immersion opportunities cover some of the biggest questions that face CEOs and trusts, including the approach and implications of trust operating models, communications within and beyond the trust (including the community locally and nationally, local and national government), and how to achieve high standards for all pupils and the levers for this.
+Immersion: Fellows will engage in two tailored immersive experiences alongside a leading trust CEO.
+The two immersion opportunities cover some of the biggest questions that face CEOs and trusts, including the approach and implications of trust operating models, communications within and beyond the trust (including the community locally and nationally, local and national government), and how to achieve high standards for all pupils and the levers for this.

-Self-study: The self-study element of the programme is meticulously crafted to cover all aspects of the trust CEO framework, equipping participants with a comprehensive understanding that will be further enriched through immersion activities and coaching sessions.
+Self-study: the self-study element of the programme is meticulously crafted to cover all aspects of the trust CEO framework, equipping the Fellows with a comprehensive understanding that will be further enriched through immersion activities.
 This component is especially valuable as it showcases real-world applications of this knowledge, featuring authentic examples from high-performing trusts and invaluable insights from current and former CEOs of trusts.

-Live conferences: Four conferences across the programme will feature thought leaders and sector experts from the UK and beyond who will deepen participants’ understanding even further.
+Live conferences: three conferences across the programme will feature thought leaders and expert contributors from the English trust system and beyond who will deepen understanding of the programme's content even further.
 Each conference is designed to reflect core elements of the framework, thereby making explicit connections between theoretical knowledge and practical applications.
-They will also serve to build a successful and supportive peer group and widen the perspectives of participants developing their role as system architects.
+They will also serve to build a successful and supportive peer group and widen the perspectives of the Fellows, developing their role as system architects.

 Time commitment